simpleviewinc/flowly/README.md

 `npm install flowly`

 This module is aimed at a simple and high performance variant of `async` and `async.series`.
+The primary benefits of Flow are the ability to `flow.cbLast()`, access data from previous steps in the current series via `flow.data` and `flow.halt()` to early exit with non-error return data.
+This allows developers to eliminate a lot of boilerplate error checking and variable stashing.

-It has a few key enhancements and runs roughly 10x faster than `async`.
+Another benefit is it runs roughly 4x faster than `async.series`.

 # Getting Started

-The primary benefits of Flow are the ability to `flow.cbLast()`, access data from previous steps in the current series via `flow.data` and `flow.halt()`.
-This allows developers to eliminate a lot of boilerplate error checking and variable stashing.

 The usage is very similar to `async`.
 In fact you can quickly replace almost any `async.series` with `flowly.series` and it will work with no regression and an instant speed boost.